quanghuy0497/quanghuy0497.github.io/page/about.md

 - **July, 2023**: Our paper Few-shot Cosine Transformer is accepted at IEEE Access.

 - **February, 2023**: I start a new role as research assistant at College of Engineering and Computer Science, VinUniversity, working on object-level OOD Detection and Multi-objective Bayesian Optimization tasks.

-- **November, 2022**: Our latest paper about few-shot image classification is [*here*](https://arxiv.org/abs/2211.06828").
-We are submitting a high-impact research journal.

 - **Jan, 2022**: I start a new role as Research Assistant at [**VinUni-Illinois Smart Health Center (VISHC)**](https://smarthealth.vinuni.edu.vn/), VinUniversity.